Close Banner

 Woody’s Lunch Box

 Playful and fun, this outdoor dining location is for kids of all ages.
-Themed to look like you’ve shrunken down to the size of a toy, you’ll be feasting on beloved childhood favorites but with a modern twist.
-Menu items include a Grilled Three-Cheese Sandwich, Tomato-basil soup and Lunch Box Tarts.
-Our favorite item is the Totchos.
+Themed to look like you’ve shrunken down to the size of a toy, you’ll feast on beloved childhood favorites but with a modern twist.
+Menu items include a Grilled Three-Cheese Sandwich, Tomato-basil Soup and Lunch Box Tarts.
+Our favorite item is the "Totchos."
 These are potato barrels (tater tots) covered in chili, shredded cheese, queso, tomatoes, corn chips and sour cream.
 As Jessie would say, “YEEHAW!”

 Quick-service: $